graphite-project/graphite-web/docs/tags.rst

     # find all series that have tag1 set to value1, sorted by total
     sortByTotal(seriesByTag('tag1=value1'))

 The `seriesByTag <functions.html#graphite.render.functions.seriesByTag>`_ function supports specifying any number of tag expressions to refine the list of matches.
+When multiple tag expressions are specified, only series that match all the expressions will be returned.

 Tags expressions are strings, and may have the following formats: